metal1kmonk3y/clusterWebsite/README.md

 This project is to develop a website that can be used to share important information about an educational cluster.

 ## Introduction
 It was originally designed for the Flux cluster at UW La Crosse but can be used for any educational cluster.
-Here is a demo: http://flux.cs.uwlax.edu/~shiwakot.prasann/clusterWebsite

 ## Installation
 The skeleton of the website can be easily adapted for use on any cluster.
 The project uses HTML5, CSS Bootstrap 3.3.7, jQuery 1.12.14, Angularjs 1.5.8, Python 2.7 and [CherryPy](http://www.cherrypy.org/) (a lightweight web framework).
 The html web page is styled with bootstrap and jQuery.
 The data is served as json files through a cherrypy server then fed through an Angularjs app to **index.html**.
 The cluster app uses the ‘ngRoute’ routing library to change views (‘ng-view’) without refreshing.
 The Angularjs routing library 1.2.28 is already included in the app (**js/app.js**).